AbdallahR99/ng-gloria/.github/instructions/angular-guides.instructions.md

 ## rxResource

-The `rxResource` function creates a reactive resource that automatically manages loading states and updates based on request changes.
+The `rxResource` function creates a reactive resource that automatically manages loading states and updates based on params changes.
 It's perfect for data fetching scenarios where you need automatic loading states and reactive updates.

 ### Basic Usage